benc-uk/gsots3d/readme.md

       // Create rendering context
       const gsots = await Context.init('canvas')

-      // Create a red sphere of radius 5 gsots.createSphereInstance(Material.RED, 5.0)
+      // Create a red sphere of radius 5 at the origin gsots.createSphereInstance(Material.RED, 5.0)

       // Start and render into the canvas